 Imagine this.
-You go to file your tax returns, hit submit, and then get a notification saying "your tax returns have already been received."
+You go to file your tax returns, hit submit, and then get a notification saying, "your tax returns have already been received."
 What?!
 You have just experienced identity theft.
 It can happen to anyone at any age.
-Hacking methods are getting more sophisticated as we approach the year 2020.
-Data breaches at the enterprise level are too common, but it can also happen to your personal accounts.
+Hacking methods are getting more sophisticated in the year 2020.
+Data breaches at the enterprise level are too common, but it can also happen to your accounts.
 Lucky for you, homeowners insurance can offer a form of coverage in this scenario: identity theft coverage.

-In the US there has been 18.7 million victims of identity theft.
-In 2017 alone, 2 million people were compromised suffering losses of $16.8 billion.
+In the US, there have been 18.7 million victims of identity theft.
+Last year, 2 million people were attacked, suffering losses of $16.8 billion.
 It takes an average of 330 hours to repair the damage left by identity theft.
 Getting back on your feet isn't easy:

-The most common channel of attack is through financial identity theft.
+The most common channel of attack is financial identity theft:

 In terms of geographic area, those living in Florida and Arizona (top retirement states) are more prone to getting their identity stolen.
-Although age is a significant factor of this, identity theft usually happens to children and elders.
-Florida is one of the top places due to 30% of their population being under 10 and over 65.
+Although age is a significant factor in this, identity theft usually happens to children and elders.
+Florida is one of the top places due to 30% of its population being under 10 and over 65.

 Am I covered?

-This is a question you should ask yourself before the scenario happens.
 The answer depends on your homeowners insurance company.
 You usually need to buy an endorsement as an add-on to your insurance.
-The cost is usually $25-$60 per year and has $10,000-$15,000 in coverage.
+The cost is $25-$75 per year and has $10,000-$15,000 in coverage.
 The main focus of insurance companies after identity theft is recovery and restoration.
-Some companies will assign you a case manager who will help guide you in dealing with the credit bureaus and consumer financial companies.
-They basically do all the legal work so you don’t have to.
+Some companies will assign you a case manager who will help guide you in dealing with the credit bureaus and consumer finance companies.

 What is not covered?

 Getting your identity stolen is a traumatic experience.
-Your life is flipped upside down.
-Purchasing identity theft coverage beforehand could save you a lot of headaches with the legal cleanup after an attack, but it won't make you whole on monetary loss from the incident.
+Your life flips upside down.
+Purchasing identity theft coverage beforehand could save you a lot of headaches with the proper cleanup after an attack.
+Still, it won't make you whole on monetary loss from the incident.
 Make sure you contact your homeowners agent to get the correct information on coverage and how this matter will be handled.